Why Donor Engagement Matters | A Mini Guide

 Just like every nonprofit’s communication strategy is unique, your donors’ interactions with you and your donor engagement strategies will be unique as well.

 - Your email marketing strategy.
-How often do people open emails?
+How often do people open emails or a donation form?
 How often do they ignore them?
 What kind of emails get responses?

 - The type of fundraising events you host.
 Which event has the highest attendance rates?
 How are people reacting to the event once it is over?

-- Social media platforms.
+- Social media platforms like Facebook.
 Where are your donors most active on social media?
 Which platforms are better for you to invest your time in?
 What kind of posts get the most interactions from your supporters?

 Donor engagement is all about focusing on building relationships and growing the long term value of a donor.
 It doesn’t depend on getting gifts and donations now!
 Rather, it focuses on developing a positive donor relationship that will pay off in the long run.
 Invest in your donor relationships early and provide a stable foundation for future engagements and possibly future gifts.
 This will improve your donor retention.